pairofAces/amazon-clone/README.md

 <br>
 <br>

-Users can browse through the shop as is or sign up/in through the links in the navigation bar above.
+Users can browse through the shop or sign up/in through the links in the navigation bar above.

+- Users can create an account by entering their credentials in the input boxes, then clicking the "Create your Emporium account" button.

 After signing up/in, users can go back to the homepage and add items to their cart.